mwyvr/rid/README.md

 # sid

 Package sid provides a unique-enough, random-ish ID generator for applications with modest (read: non-distributed), needs.

-String representations of the ID are compact (13 characters), human-friendly (no i,l,o or u characters), double-clickable (no '-' or other punctuation) and URL-safe.
+String representations of the 8-byte ID, e.g. `af1zwtepacw38`, are compact (13
+characters), human-friendly (no i, l, o or u characters), double-clickable (no '-' or other punctuation) and URL-safe.

-IDs are mostly chronologically sortable with a minor tradeoff made for improved randomness in the trailing counter value.

 ```go
     id := sid.New()